Wall-Go/WallGo/docs/source/faqs.rst

     Assuming that you know what the critical temperature of your model is, you could cross-check if WallGo gives you the same.
-The critical temperature is not computed by default, but can be obtained from WallGoManager.thermodynamics.findCriticalTemperature( dT, rTol, paranoid), where dT is the temperature step size, rTol the relative tolerance, and bool a setting for the phase tracing.
+The critical temperature is not computed by default, but can be obtained from :py:data:`WallGoManager.thermodynamics.findCriticalTemperature(dT, rTol, paranoid)`, where :py:data:`dT` is the temperature step size, :py:data:`rTol` the relative tolerance, and :py:data:`paranoid` is a boolean setting for the phase tracing.
 The latter two arguments are optional.

     Another cross-check is the position of the minimum at the provided nucleation temperature.
-    This can be checked with WallGoManager.model.effectivePotential.findLocalMinimum(phaseInput.phaseLocation, Tn), where phaseLocation is the approximate postion of the phase.
+    This can be checked with :py:data:`WallGoManager.model.effectivePotential.findLocalMinimum(phaseInput.phaseLocation, Tn)`, where :py:data:`phaseLocation` is the approximate postion of the phase.

 - **I want to describe the one-loop effective potential without high-temperature expansion.
 How do I include the thermal integrals in WallGo?**